Section of Stability Theory and Mechanics of Controlled Systems

 - Two talks on “Dzhanibekov screw” (in Russian) were delivered on October 26, 2016 and May 16, 2018 at the Egorov seminar on the mechanics of space flight, conducted at the Moscow State University (MSU) by Victor Sazonov.

 - Complex periods, time reversibility and duality in classical mechanics coauthored with Francois Lamarche (Teledyne LeCroy, USA) and presented on November 26, 2019 at the Russian Interdisciplinary Temporology Seminar in MSU.
-My talk prompted a sharp discussion with Oleg Zubelevich.
+My talk prompted a sharp, yet expediently settled, discussion with Oleg Zubelevich.

-- On forming basic integration skills for freshmen presented on May 12, 2021 at the Scientific and methodological seminar of the Department of Mathematics in the National University of Science and Technology MISiS.
+- On forming basic integration skills for freshmen presented on May 12, 2021 at the Scientific and Methodical Seminar of the Department of Mathematics in the National University of Science and Technology MISiS.

 - On the second memoir of the last letter of Évariste Galois presented on September 1, 2022 at the Seminar on the History of Mathematics of the Saint Petersburg Department of the Steklov Mathematical Institute of the Russian Academy of Sciences.